Introduction

 Read Luke 16:16

-“The Law and the Prophets were proclaimed until John. since that time, the good news of the kingdom of god is being preached, and everyone is forcing their way into it.”
+“The Law and the Prophets were proclaimed until John.
+Since that time, the good news of the kingdom of God is being preached, and everyone is forcing their way into it.”

 This passage comes from Jesus’s teaching as he was traveling the countryside connecting with the large groups who would gather to hear his new and compelling message.
 Typically, Jesus’s disciples were not the only ones present during these sermons.
 Imagine a crowd composed of people from every corner of society—from the rich Roman elite and military leadership to the poor, outcast, and sick.
 They all crowded close together to hear this Rabbi from Galilee who brought good news.
 Also usually present, probably gathered in their own little corner, were the Jewish teachers of the law, or the Pharisees and Sadducees.
 Many of these men held important positions on the ruling council that dictated every part of Jewish life.